An Introduction to Cannabidiol

 Now that we’ve spoken about the general history of cannabis, let’s turn our attention to CBD itself.
 After all, this book is about Cannabidiol.

 CBD was first discovered in 1940.
 One of over 113 cannabinoids found within the cannabis plant, CBD makes up for roughly 40% of the full-plant extract, however, with modern growing techniques the percentages can be altered.
-Initial clinical research into CBD were focused on anxiety, cognition, movement disorders and pain.
+Initial clinical research into CBD were focused it's effect on common health conditions.

 As time passed, CBD faded into obscurity and while a handful of researchers were still conducting trials, the vast majority of Americans [and the world], completely forgot about CBD.